 NOTE — Bromophenol blue indicator may also be used.

-B-3.3 Sodium Hydroxide Standard Solution, 0.05 N
+B-3.3 Sodium Hydroxide Standard Solution — 0.05 N

 NOTE — Potassium hydroxide solution may also be used as an alternate to sodium hydroxide.

 B-4 PROCEDURE

 Into a 250 ml conical flask, take 50 ml of water, if the sample is water soluble or 50 ml of alcohol, if the sample is not completely water soluble.
 To it add 0.5 ml of phenolphthalein indicator solution and titrate with 0.05 N sodium hydroxide (NaOH) solution to the first pink colour.
 Now, pipette 50 ml of the sample into the flask and titrate it with the 0.05 N sodium hydroxide (NaOH) solution until the same originally first pink colour is obtained.